Azure CLI Kung Fu

 As an Azure Administrator, DevOps Engineer, Developer, or Solutions Architect you write scripts on a daily basis.
 Reading the Azure CLI documentation gets you part of the way there, but it’s often difficult to craft that perfect script to get today’s unique job done.
 This is the inspiration for the “az kung fu” project.

-Dan Patrick and Chris Pietschmann both use Azure CLI on a daily basis to manage and work with Microsoft Azure resources.
+Chris Pietschmann, Microsoft MVP and HashiCorp Ambassador, uses Azure CLI on a daily basis to help manage and work with Microsoft Azure resources.
 They both have reusable scripts for common tasks, and have the regular need to write one-off scripts to get specific tasks done.
 All of these tasks are recurring tasks across cloud professionals and organizations and a shared library of these scripts, as well as great tips and tricks, would not only help us, but the entire Microsoft Azure community as well.

 “If you love life, don’t waste time, for time is what life is made up of.”